RaspberryPiFoundation/sense-hat-curriculum/en-GB/compass-maze/index.md

 + Open the Compass Maze Starter Trinket: <a href="http://jumpto.cc/compass-go" target="_blank">jumpto.cc/compass-go</a>.

-+ Add the following code to the bottom of `main.py`:
++ Let's find out which direction the Sense HAT is pointing in.
+Add the following code to the bottom of `main.py`:

     ![screenshot](images/compass-get.png)